 What is the aftercare of a facelift?

-After your Facelift Surgery: The Three Phases of Healing: Swelling, followed by Stiffness which then yields to Softening.
-Dr. Szachowicz has developed a post-facelift protocol which assists the body in moving through the phases of healing.
+After a facelift patients transition through the following 3 phases of healing: swelling, followed by stiffness, which then yields to softening.
+Dr. Szachowicz has developed a post-facelift protocol that assists the body in moving through the phases of healing.

 Frequent Visits – Your recovery timetable consists of several appointments in the immediate post-operative period to monitor and assist in your healing.